szhorvat/IGraphM/README.md

 ## 📦 Installation

 The system requirements are _Mathematica_ 11.0 or later, 64-bit Windows/macOS/Linux, or Raspberry Pi.
+Note that currently the Wolfram Cloud does not support LibraryLink, therefore IGraph/M does not run on the Wolfram Cloud.

 To install the package automatically, simply evaluate the following in _Mathematica_: